public class schedule:

 Monday 20.00-21.00hrs - Community Yoga class Hatha / Yin yoga - this class is suitable for beginners .
 Cost will be £5 per session.
 Please book using my contact form (check junk mail if you do not hear from me in 24hrs) Bring your own yoga mat and small blanket.
 Also, if you have any yoga props ( block, strap, bolster) do bring along.

-I offer Zoom sessions in the spirit of dana - a Buddhist practice of generosity from the heart.
+I teach this small group in the spirit of dana - a Buddhist practice of generosity from the heart.
 You are welcome to pay what you can.
-Your donations support me and I hope that I can be of helpful support to you in return.
-Please contact me for my banking details.

 Please note that while yoga is generally suited to everyone, it is up to you as an individual to assess whether you are ready for the class you have chosen.
 I have detailed below the classes that I teach.
 If you have an injury or medical condition, it is up to you to decide whether a practice is right for you.